Dutch government could quit over child benefits scandal | DW | 15.01.2021

 Dutch Prime Minister Mark Rutte, in power since 2010, still enjoys a high approval rating amongst voters in the Netherlands.

-Dutch Prime Minister Mark Rutte will decide later on Friday whether to resign after it emerged that officials had wrongly pursued thousands of people over welfare fraud.
+Dutch Prime Minister Mark Rutte will decide Friday whether to resign after it emerged that officials had wrongly pursued thousands of people over welfare fraud.

 Rutte has called a Cabinet meeting in The Hague where ministers will make up their minds on quitting just two months before a planned general election.

-The Dutch tax office accused thousands of families of fraudulenty claiming child between 2013 and 2019.
-It demanded repaymens that drove many to financial ruin.
+The Dutch tax office had accused thousands of families of fraudulently claiming child welfare payments between 2013 and 2019.
+It demanded repayments that drove many to financial ruin.

-A parliamentary report called it an "unpredecented injustice" to claw back tens of thousands of euros without giving the accused a chance to prove their innocence.
+A parliamentary report called it an "unprecedented injustice" to claw back tens of thousands of euros without giving the accused a chance to prove their innocence.

 Rutte, who has been prime minister since 2010, described the episode as "shameful."